Skip to main content

 The old rule — "sell before the big repairs hit" — doesn't match today's economics.
 With new-car prices soaring, keeping a solid older vehicle on the road is often the more financially prudent decision.

-For me, investing in my Highlander is a no-brainer.
-I’d rather put a few thousand into a dependable, paid-off SUV than sign up for years of payments on a new one.
+I'd rather put a few thousand into a dependable, paid-off SUV than sign up for years of payments on a new one.
+Investing in the Highlander is a no-brainer.

 Comments